Kong/docs.konghq.com/app/konnect/dev-portal/audit-logging/webhook.md

 You can use the {{site.konnect_short_name}} UI or the Audit Logs API to configure webhooks for [audit logging](/konnect/dev-portal/audit-logging/).

 {:.note}
-> **Note:** Currently, Dev Portal audit logs only support authorization logs, which are triggered when a user logs in to Dev Portal.
+> **Note:** Currently, Dev Portal audit logs only support authentication logs, which are triggered when a user logs in to Dev Portal.

 {% include_cached /md/konnect/audit-logging/webhook-overview-prereq-siem-config.md %}